jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 A quantum circuit is a form of tensor network.
 The state is represented by an MPS and the individual gates are represented by tensors.
 Whereas the matrix representation of a 2-qubit gate (e.g. CX) is a 4x4 matrix (i.e. an order-2 tensor with index dimension 4), the tensor representation is an order-4 tensor with index dimension 2, corresponding to the number of basis states of a qubit.

-The following digram shows how a one-qubit gate (the red square) can be contracted into the MPS, replacing one of the original MPS tensor nodes.
+The following diagram shows how a one-qubit gate (the red square) can be contracted into the MPS, replacing one of the original MPS tensor nodes.

 <div style="text-align: center;">
 <img src="assets_qcb/MPS3.png" height="100"/>